 Otherwise, check with the Probate Court in the relevant State – from time to time.
 If there is an application for a Grant of Probate the Will is with it.
 Any person, including the press and members of the public, can get a copy of the Will the Probate Court.

-Telephone us for help in building your Wills and other on-line documents.
+Telephone us for help in building your Estate Planning documents.

 Legal Consolidated Barristers and Solicitors